andry-tino/coding-challenges/maersk2020.dotnet/README.md

 ## Running the server
 To run the server you can either:

-- Use Visual Studio to build the solution and then run the application.
+- Use Visual Studio to run the application (after building it, see previous steps).
-- Use the binaries already available as [releases](https://github.com/andry-tino/coding-challenges/releases).
-It is recommended to pick up the latest version among those available.
+- Use the binaries already available.

-By default, the server will run on port `5000` for HTTP and port `5001` for HTTPS (recommended).
+By default, the server will run on port `5000` for HTTP (only in `Development` environment) and port `5001` for HTTPS (recommended).

 ### Running in Visual Studio
 If you choose to build on your own the solution, after doing so, do the following:

 1. Select the `WebIntSorterProd` configuration.
+    - Use the `WebIntSorter` configuration to get the `Development` environment and be able to use HTTP.
 2. Select the `Run` button.

 ### Running using `dotnet`